-Recent MLLMs demonstrate strong general reasoning, but their limited performance on AVR is largely attributed to insufficient capacity of fine-grained perception.
-Most existing datasets lack intermediate perceptual description, providing only question-answer pairs.
-This prevents explicit modeling of the perception-to-reasoning process, leading to black-box inference, weak inductive capacity, and poor generalization.
-More critically, annotating such perceptual processes requires effort of expert-level staff members, further compounding this problem.
-To address this, we introduce Perceptual Riddle Synthesizer (PRS), a Riddles Synthesis Framework to provides abstract graphics with aligned perceptual description.
+Recent MLLMs demonstrate strong general reasoning, but their limited performance on AVR is largely attributed to insufficient capability of fine-grained perception for abstract graphics.
+Most existing datasets lack intermediate perceptual description, providing only question-answer pairs~\citep{xu2025visulogic, jiang2024marvel, song2025visualpuzzles}.
+This prevents explicit modeling of the perception-to-reasoning process, leading to black-box inference, weak inductive capability, and poor generalization.
+More critically, existing commercial models struggle to annotate perceptual processes effectively, and manual labeling requires significant expert effort, both of which further exacerbate the issue.
+To address this, we introduce \textbf{VisuRiddles Synthesizer}, a Riddles Synthesis Framework to provides abstract graphics with aligned fine-grained perceptual description.

-Figure~\ref{synth pipeline} illustrates the pipeline of our PRS framework for AVR task.
-The pipeline consists of three main stages:

-\textbf{Rule Selection.} The synthesis process begins with rule selection.
-We first extract representative reasoning patterns from real-world standardized tests, such as civil service visual logic exams.
-These high-level rules are categorized into \textit{positional}, \textit{stylistic}, \textit{numerical},\textit{attribute},\textit{spatial},\textit{raven} and \textit{sudoku} types, and further decomposed into finer-grained \textbf{sub-rules}, each representing a distinct visual transformation or logical operation (e.g., ``simultaneous rotation and revolution'', or ``black-white XOR operation'').
-This decomposition enables modular and interpretable synthesis, allowing each instance to target a specific reasoning skill.

-\textbf{Element Configuration.} Once a sub-rule is selected, we proceed to define the visual components in a structured manner.
-This includes: (i) choosing a layout template (e.g., $3 \times 3$ matrix, progression row, etc.), (ii) selecting or auto-generating icon elements with specific visual properties (e.g., shape, color, direction), and (iii) assigning a background grid.
-Elements are configured in a rule-consistent way: for example, a “positional” sub-rule may require translation across rows, while a “stylistic” sub-rule may apply logical operations to shape fill.
-Each configuration ensures the pattern remains visually interpretable and solvable.